 Note for DéjàClick users: DéjàClick does not support automatic proxy authentication.
 Authentication needs to be handled in the DéjàClick script using dialog prompts.

-Proxy configuration is used for:
+Proxy server is used for:

 Private node registration